poiu-de/coat/site/content/docs/_index.md

 weight: 1
 ---

-The [Quick Start](./quick_start) guide should help getting started with Coat as easy as possible.
+The [Quick Start](./quick_start) guide should help getting started with Coat as easily as possible.

 The [User Guide](./user_guide) is the thorough description of all aspects of Coat.